ShadowNode/shadownode.github.io/content/server info/wipes.md

 aliases: ["/home/wipes/", "/restarts"]
 -----------------------------

 Servers restart every once in a while to reduce lag.
-This does not mean that a restart will fix all kinds of lag so, please, **do not** as staff to restart a server due to lag. **Restarts are NOT wipes**, they are just a scheduled reboot to the server.
+This does not mean that a restart will fix all kinds of lag.
+So, please, **do not** ask staff to restart a server due to lag. **Restarts are NOT wipes**, they are just a scheduled reboot to the server.

 *Ground items are cleared every 20 minutes (XX:10, XX:30, XX:50).
 There is a 1 minute warning before a clear.*

 {{% notice note %}}
 All times listed are in Eastern Standard Time (EST).
 This is the same as GMT-5.
 Wipes will happen during the nightly restart.
 Restarts happen both in the AM and in the PM.
+The times might appear to be an hour off if you're currently in Daylight
+Savings Time (DST).
 {{% /notice %}}

 ## Restart Times (EST)